-We give so we can be generous like God is, and he makes sure we'll have enough to be generous.
-This Scripture promises us that we'll have all we need, we'll have bread to eat, not more than that for ourselves.
-But lots of seed to plant!!
+God makes sure we'll have enough to be generous.
+This Scripture promises us that we'll have what we need, we'll have bread to eat, and lots of seed to plant!!

 Now let's jump to v13: Because of the service by which you have proved yourselves, others will praise God for the obedience of your confession of the gospel of Christ, and for your generosity in sharing with them and with everyone else.